pke1029/GO21-Beyond-the-UnderGround/README.md

 # Beyond the UnderGround
-An entry to the GitHub Game Off 2021 game jam.
+An entry for the GitHub Game Off 2021 game jam.
 Available to play here https://pke1029.itch.io/beyond-the-underground

 ![](media/screen23.gif)